pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

  bundles/EcommerceFrameworkBundle/Resources/views/Voucher/parts/modals/single/assignSettingsModal.html.php

  ```

+ ### Link Editable
+ - Link Editables no longer apply configured classes to the editable container.
+If you have custom css relying on this classes you have to adopt it. see [#4740](https://github.com/pimcore/pimcore/issues/4740)

 ## 6.1.2
 - Bugfix for 6.1.0 - only relevant, when you directly implement interfaces.
 If you just extend existing E-Commerce Framework